Sign-ups drop, so far, for health insurance exchange in Nevada

 “We’re really focusing on pushing on the gas pedal with everything we can,” she said.

-Korbulic said that competition from association health plans tailored to small business owners and sole proprietors, the Trump administration’s elimination of the individual mandate that penalized the uninsured and a widespread robocall campaign urging potential buyers to instead tap into so-called short-term, limited duration plans and health-sharing ministries have all impacted signups.
+Korbulic said sign-ups have been affected by competition from association health plans tailored to small-business owners and sole proprietors; the Trump administration’s elimination of the individual mandate that penalized the uninsured; and a widespread robocall campaign urging potential buyers to instead tap into so-called short-term, limited-duration plans and health-sharing ministries.

-The Trump administration’s proposed change of a public charge rule also has had a “chilling effect” on immigrants signing up on the exchange, Korbulic said.
+The Trump administration’s proposed change of a public charge rule also has had a “chilling effect” on immigrants signing up, Korbulic said.

-The policy change, which would consider use of public benefits programs as a basis to deny an immigrant’s petition to legally enter the United States, obtain a green card or adjust their immigration status, wouldn’t penalize anyone for buying a subsidized plan on the exchange.
-But news of the rule change nonetheless has caused some immigrants to fear that doing so could hinder their chances at citizenship, she said.
+The policy change would consider use of public benefits programs as a basis to deny an immigrant’s petition to legally enter the United States, obtain a green card or adjust an immigration status.
+It wouldn’t penalize anyone for buying a subsidized plan on the exchange, she said.

 About 12 percent of those who picked a plan in Nevada’s marketplace last year weren’t eligible for subsidies, which cover people who earn up to 400 percent of the federal poverty level — or $48,560 for a single person.
 Meanwhile, 17 percent of the 91,003 people who selected a plan didn’t pay the premium necessary to complete enrollment.

 It’s not unusual, Korbulic said.
-Sometimes, a person doesn’t know they haven’t finish enrolling, or someone else helped them enroll but didn’t “close the loop,” she said.
+Sometimes, people don’t know they haven’t finish enrolling, or someone else helped them enroll but didn’t “close the loop,” she said.

-As officials at the state exchange prepare to transition to a state-run platform by next enrollment period, Korbulic said her team is hoping to use data collected in-house to help people re-enroll and remember to follow through with plan payments.
+As officials at the state exchange prepare to transition to a state-run platform by the next enrollment period, Korbulic said, her team is hoping to use data collected in-house to help people re-enroll and remember to follow through with plan payments.

 “The ability to retain is going to increase tenfold,” she vowed.